Official Statistics

 It is not possible to measure outturn VAT receipts arising from consumption in Scotland as the information collected through VAT returns from businesses does not specify the UK region in which goods and services are consumed.

-The VA model is based on HMRC’s VAT Total Theoretical Liability model, an internationally recognised methodology for estimating national VAT liabilities.
-It has been jointly developed between HM Treasury, HM Revenue and Customs (HMRC) and Scottish Government officials and makes use of independent expenditure data.
-The model calculates an outturn figure which is the first 10 percentage points of VAT raised in Scotland.
+The VA model is based on HM Revenue and Custom’s (HMRC) VAT Total Theoretical Liability model, an internationally recognised methodology for estimating national VAT liabilities.
+The VA model has been jointly developed between HM Treasury, HMRC and Scottish government officials and makes use of independent expenditure data.
+The model calculates an outturn figure which is the first 10 percentage points of standard-rated VAT raised in Scotland, and the first 2.5 percentage points of reduced-rated VAT.

 The share has then been applied to VAT receipts relating to the financial year to reflect the assumed 3-month time lag between VAT liabilities arising and VAT receipts being paid to HMRC.